Complaints Procedure for Commercial Waste St Johns Wood Services

 Scope: This policy covers complaints about commercial waste collection, recycling collections, container repairs or replacement, invoicing queries tied to collection performance, and customer service interactions.
 Typical issues include missed lifts, poor presentation of collections, contamination rejections, odour or pest concerns at collection points, and allegations of driver misconduct.
 While this document focuses on our commercial waste service area, it is written to be applicable across businesses of different sizes and types that use our St Johns Wood commercial rubbish collection provision.

-Operational staff reviewing rubbish collection records for a commercial complaint To make a complaint, please provide concise details so we can act quickly.
+A large green wheeled rubbish bin with a closed lid, positioned on a paved driveway against a concrete wall, with a black wheel on the side and white labels on the front.
+Next to the bin, there are multiple tightly packed bundles of flattened cardboard boxes and paper waste, some with coloured markings, stacked on the ground.
+The background shows part of a brick wall and a window with a dark frame.
+The scene appears to be in an urban or suburban area, indicative of waste collection or disposal for commercial or residential purposes in St Johns Wood, suggesting a professional rubbish removal service associated with Commercial Waste St Johns Wood.
+To make a complaint, please provide concise details so we can act quickly.
 Essential information includes: business name, premises or account reference, collection location, date(s) and time(s) of the incident, and a clear description of the problem.
 Photographic evidence, where available, can speed up investigation.
 We will issue a unique reference to every complaint to allow straightforward tracking and follow-up.

 How we manage complaints